bigbinary/org_incineration/README.md

 ### Constants:

-*SKIPPED_MODELS*: Assign the Array of model names in string which need to be skipped from the incineration process.
+`SKIPPED_MODELS`: Assign the Array of model names in string which need to be skipped from the incineration process.

-*MODELS_REQUIRE_DESTROY*: Normally the records are incinerated by `delete_all` command but if some models needs `destroy` then it needs to be mentioned here.
+`MODELS_REQUIRE_DESTROY`: Normally the records are incinerated by `delete_all` command but if some models needs `destroy` then it needs to be mentioned here.

 ### Method:
-associated_models: You need to mention all the relationships of all the models with Organization.
+`associated_models`: You need to mention all the relationships of all the models with Organization.
 eg:
 ```
 {